Vor Hell Dimension – The Hub – H-Hour

 Kennedy smiled and went back to petting her dragon.

 Heli saw Buffy standing motionless in the distance, staring down at a headstone.
-The Finnish slayer walked over to her, exchanging a nod when Buffy noticed her, and finally coming to stand by her side.
+The Finnish slayer walked over to her, exchanged a nod when Buffy noticed her and finally came to stand by her side.

 “Problem?”
 Buffy asked.

 “No, not yet,” Heli said.
 “I mean, there will be, sooner or later.”

 “There always is,” Buffy nodded with a faint grin.
 She looked back at the headstone.
 “Never been here before,” she went on quietly.
 “I was out on safari when it happened…two weeks before I got back to civilization.
 By then, it was all over…I thought it’d just dredge up the grief for everyone if I showed up late, for Will especially.”
 She shook her head.
 “No, that’s not exactly true,” she sighed.
 “It was easier staying away.
 It didn’t seem real that way – at least not until I got to the Council today and she wasn’t around.”

 Heli gently put a hand on Buffy’s shoulder as they both stared at the name on the headstone: Marsha Parsons.

 “You’re not alone in that,” Heli admitted.
 “The first few weeks, I kept coming out here.
 It was actually easier to be here than at home without her.”